iurimatsuura/Xafurdaria/Pods/Pods-Xafurdaria-acknowledgements.markdown

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Appirater

-Copyright 2013.
-Arash Payan.
-This library is distributed under the terms of the MIT/X11.

 ## CBZSplashView

 Copyright (c) 2014 Callum Boddy <callum.boddy@gmail.com>